 Beyond its grassy dunes stretches Pembrey Country Park, a 500-acre wooded hinterland offering a host of family-friendly activities including cycling, nature trails and even a dry ski slope.

-Instead of the Peak District, try the Shropshire Hills
+Eschew the Peak District, for the Shropshire Hills

 Criminally – some would say thankfully – overlooked by most visitors, the uplands south of Shrewsbury pack in a surprisingly varied array of crags, valleys, ancient sites and natural delights.
 Of the claimed 50 hills, perhaps best known to walkers is the Long Mynd, the broad-shouldered ridge above Church Stretton – swathed in heath, traversed by the ancient Portway, littered by archaeological sites, it’s endlessly rewarding.